A Primer on Weyl Semimetals: Down the Discovery of Topological Phases: Weyl Semimetals

 \subsection{Why Topological ?}

-At this stage, we may wonder what is topology that we talk about in condensed matter context and why these WSM phases are called topological.
+At this stage, we may wonder what is topology to do with this topic and why these WSM phases are called topological.
 Naively speaking, topology describes the state of an object that can not change via any continuous transformation.
 For example, a circle and a square can be deformed to each other and that's why they fall within same topological class.
-However, a donut with a hole within respresent a different topology.
+However, a donut with a hole within represent a different topology.
 We define a quantity called ``topological invariant'' that remains the same in one particular topology.
-In a 2D TI, conducting edge states are topological and the corresponding topological invariants are called Chern numbers.
-To change the currents corresponding to those edge states, we need to change the topology by altering the Chern number.
+We already discussed that conducting edge states in a 2D TI are topological and the corresponding topological invariants are called Chern numbers.
+To change the currents corresponding to those edge states, we need to change the topology by altering the Chern number, which is a quantized number (only integers, in this case).
 Hence those edge states are very robust against small impurities or doping.
-Similarly, the band-touching Weyl points in a 3D WSM bulk energy spectrum are topologically robust and can not be removed by merely changing the WP positions in the $k$-space.
-This also leads to topological surface states characterised with Fermi arcs.
-As Chern numbers quantifies the edge states in a TI, we also find quantized Chern numbers around a WP quantifying its chiral charges.
-Thus the magnetic monopole charges (or the chiral charges) remains invariant in a WSM.
+Similarly, the band-touching Weyl points in a 3D WSM bulk energy spectrum present a topologically robust feature.
+Unlike in the 2D case, here we compute a closed surface integral of the Berry curvature surrounding a Weyl point.
+This is called the chiral charge for in 3D, the Berry flux ($i.e.,$ surface integral of the Berry curvature) acts like a magnetic field\cite{aswin} (see Fig. \ref{fig2}c).
+It also stands for the topological invariant in the system.
+Thus each Weyl point carry with themselves a topologically invariant chiral charge and in case when two Weyl points of opposite chirality merge with each other, it gives a Dirac point whose overall chirality is zero.
+So the value of topological invariant becomes zero as well (making the system topologically trivial).
+Therefore, within the same topological class, the opposite-chirality WP pair can only be shifted (via tuning of system parameters) but not removed from the spectrum.

+WSM also feature topological surface states characterized with Fermi arcs.
+Fermi arcs are open lines in $k$-space that connects surface-projected Weyl points with opposite chirality\cite{yang}.
+Fermi arcs are not like usual Fermi surfaces that are closed surfaces in the momentum space.
+In a WSM, the Chern numbers are proportional to the chiral charges of the Weyl nodes.
+They are topologically protected and hence conserved in each WP.
 However, interesting modification comes in presence of an electric (E) and magnetic (B) field.
 This is called chiral anomaly.
 We will discuss this briefly in the following section.